 The benefits of upgrading old, inefficient street lights are many.
 They include:

+Starting in the fall of 2013, the Regional Energy Office will be working with communities and support them in identifying financing for and implementing their LED street light projects.
 To find out more about how your community can be involved, please contact Energy Programs Manager Jennifer Young at 866.402.1061, ex.
-712 or firstname.lastname@example.org.
+712 or email@example.com.